PredictiveEcology/reproducible/cran-comments.md

 ## Release information

 This is a minor update that accommodates changes in R-devel that are causing a failure in testing of this package.
-Several other minor enhancements and bugfixes are alson included as outlined in the News.
+Several other minor enhancements and bugfixes are also included as outlined in the News, including small documentation updates.

 See `NEWS.md` for a full list of changes.